Comedy in the Golden Age of Mexican Cinema: Cantinflas Cantinfleando

 The breakthrough for Mexican comedy came with Mario Moreno, more popularly known as Cantinflas.
 Moreno offered a type of film that was different from these commercial films and an "escape" to "a new form of urban comedy" (Pilcher, 2010).
-Even so, it is important to note that the folkloric depictions became a profitable formula for film-making as it not only attracted a foreign audience but it celebrated a national pride and identity.
-What is also celebrated is the profitable agenda of an alternative style which came to be known as El Cine de Cantinflas(Galero 2009) creating almost a genre of its own with the trademark of cantinfleo (also known as cantinfleando) (a term that has been legitimized as a term to depict the act of talking rapidly).
+Even so, the folkloric depictions became a profitable formula for film-making as it not only attracted a foreign audience but it celebrated a national pride and identity.
+What is also celebrated is the profitable agenda of an alternative style which came to be known as El Cine de Cantinflas (Galero 2009) creating almost a genre of its own with the trademark of cantinfleo (also known as cantinfleando) (a term that has been legitimized as a term to depict the act of talking rapidly).
 It is safe to say that Cantinflas is to Mexico what Charlie Chaplin is to the United States.

 Cantinflas began his career in street theater before he made it to the movie industry.
 In fact, there was some controversy and some claimed that Moreno had used skits, characters, costumes, and skits by less successful carpa performers in the theater for his movies (Pilcher 2010).
 Whether he did imitate or use characters that of carpa actors in theater is up for interpretation, however, what he did do is bring this style of comedy into the movie industry on a large scale and paved the way for actors in the comedy genre in Mexico.
-In his early films Cantinflas portrayed a character which represented the poorer and more common people of Mexico.
+In his early films, Cantinflas portrayed a character which represented the poorer and more common people of Mexico.
 He is visible in movies like Ahí está el detalle (There's the Detail) (1940) dressed "in drooping pants held up by a rope and a small hat in place of a broad sombrero to leave the shoulders free for carrying loads" (Pilcher 2012).

 This comedy film was a hit throughout Latin America but Hollywood was more reluctant to embrace the character of pelado (characterization that includes sexually suggestive language, bravado and wit) from Cantinflas (Pilcher 357).
 Nevertheless, he rose to fame which allowed him to explore other styles while maintaining his cantinfleando signature in all his films.
 Successful films that maintained the image of the pelado were El Bolero De Raquel (1957), El Extra (1962) and El Señor Fotógrafo (1953), all in color, to name a few.
 Films that deviated from the pelado image and experimented with different characterizations include El Profe (The Teacher) (1971), El Padrecito (The Priest) (1964), El Señor Doctor (The Doctor) (1965), and El Analfabeto (The Illiterate One) (1961).
 It seems that Moreno could not shake his theater ways for his is known for upsetting producers and actors as well as actresses alike in the way he sometimes improvised on the set (Pilcher 2010).